oknozor/toml-bombadil/bats-tests/HOWTO.md

 # Bats test

 [Bats](https://github.com/bats-core/bats-core) is a bash testing framework.
-Toml bombadil use it in docker to write realistic test case without breaking your workstation dot file.
+Toml bombadil use it in docker to write realistic test cases without breaking your workstation dotfiles.

 1. Write a new bat test in [tests.bat](tests.bat) for example :
     ```sh